andiriegler/muc2021-automotive-mixed-reality-workshop/index.md

 ## News

+- 2020-11-17: Registration: send an email to <andreas.riegler@fh-hagenberg.at>
 - 2020-11-01: Workshop updated to virtual only participation
 - 2020-10-06: Workshop proposal accepted at MUM 2020 - the 19th International Conference on Mobile and Ubiquitous Multimedia